pierrenodet/spark-ensemble/docs/gbm.md

 The second commandment was : Stochastic Gradient Boosting [[2](#references)] introducing randomness in each iteration by using SubBags.

+Beware of this evil trick from Satan : GBM only works with Regressors as base learners.

 PS : It works for multi-class Classification.
 PPS : Early stop is implemented with a N Round variant.